-The Contractor shall develop and maintain a claim processes that ensure the correct collections and processing of claims, analyzes, integrates, and reports data.
-The processes shall result in information on areas including, but not limited to, service utilization and claim disputes and appeals [42 CFR 438.242(a)].
+The Contractor shall develop and maintain claims processes and systems that ensure the accurate collections and processing of claims, analysis, integration, and reporting of data.
+These processes and systems shall result in information on areas including, but not limited to, service utilization and claim disputes and appeals [42 CFR 438.242(a)].